-• All E-MTAs must use DOCSISTM 1.1-compliant cable modems and must implement BPI+ [9].
+• All E-MTAs must use DOCSISTM (1.1 or later)-compliant cable modems and implement BPI+ [9].
+Any references to DOCSIS, including specific references to DOCSIS versions 1.1 or 2.0, are understood to refer to DOCSIS version 1.1 or later.